jcm0905/CS544/README.md

 ## Verify File Transfer

 After running the program:
-- Navigate to the server_files/ directory to see if the file is present there
+- Navigate to the `server_files` directory to see if the file is present there
+- The transferred file will have a `_svr ` in its name to indicate a successful file transfer
-- Run this command to perform a comparison between both files:
+- In a free terminal, run this command to perform a comparison between both files:
 ```sh
 diff <filename> server_files/<filename>
 ```

-If there is no output, it means that there is no difference between both files (i.e., teh file transferred successfully)
+If there is no output, it means that there is no difference between the two files (i.e., the file transferred successfully)

-## Deleting Python Virtual Enviornment
+## Deleting the Python Virtual Environment

-If you would like to delete the virtual enviornment in the project directory, run this command:
+If you would like to delete the virtual environment in the project directory, run this command:
 ```sh
 rm -rf venv
 ```